j-schumann/doctrine-addons/README.md

         driver_class: Vrok\DoctrineAddons\DAL\Driver\PostgreSQLTestDriver
 ```

+## Lockable entities

+Implementing a simple `LockableInterface` allows unified handling of different
+entities that can be locked/unlocked by admins etc. The provided interface
+makes very little assumptions about your code, except that each entity can
+be locked/unlocked at any time (regardless of other states the entity might have).

+The `LockableTrait` provides an opinionated implementation of that interface,
+by specifying a boolean property `locked` that defaults to false and that has
+a Symfony group attribute of `default:read`.

 ## Slugs with correct umlauts in Symfony

 Add this to your services.yaml to have ae, ue, oe in your slugs instead of